Rugrats (2021 TV series): Production

 In early September 2015, it was announced on Variety that Nickelodeon may "seek to experiment with retooled versions of classics" that could include Rugrats.
 The following day, The Independent announced that "Rugrats could soon be back on our screens too."
 In July 2016, it was revealed that Nickelodeon was in talks with Klasky Csupo and Paul Germain about a possible revival of the TV series.

 In late July 2016, Arlene Klasky stated that she would be willing to work on a revival of the series, along with co-creators Gabor Csupó and Paul Germain.
 In October 2016, a Nickelodeon senior vice president stated in response to a fan question that Rugrats was among other shows being considered for revival.

+Due to the deaths of Joe Alaskey and Jack Riley in 2016, Grandpa Lou Pickles and Stu Pickles were recast and are now voiced by Michael McKean and Tommy Dewey.

 In mid-July 2018, it was announced that Nickelodeon had given a series order to a 26-episode revival of the series, executive produced by Klasky, Csupó, and Germain.
 In May 2020, it was announced that the revival series was delayed until 2021.

 In late February 2021, it was announced that the reboot would premiere on Paramount+ in late spring 2021.
 A sneak peek was also uploaded to social media platforms.
 In March, an all-new cast for the parents were revealed.

 The reboot premiered on Paramount+ on May 27, 2021 and began airing on Nickelodeon on August 20, 2021.
 A second batch of episodes was released on October 7, 2021.
 Regular Nickelodeon airings began on February 25, 2022.

 On September 21, 2021, the series was renewed for a 13-episode second season.
 The series has a holiday episode that was released on December 2, 2021.

 On July 21, 2022, it was announced that an additional 13 episodes had been ordered for season two, and that the series was renewed for a 13-episode third season.

-On March 16, 2023, it was announced that season two will premiere on April 14, 2023.
+On March 16, 2023, it was announced that season two would premiere on April 14, 2023.